Shed Cost Calculator

 | Gravel Pad | $200–$800 | Storage sheds, any size | Indefinite with upkeep | Most common, excellent drainage |

-| Concrete Slab | $1,000–$3,500 | Workshops, garages, permitted sheds | 50+ yrs | Best for heavy use, required by many codes |
+| Concrete Slab | $1,000–$3,500 | Workshops, garages, permitted sheds | 50+ yrs | Best for heavy use; required by many codes |

-| Deck Blocks / Skids | $100–$400 | Small sheds, flat ground, temporary | 15–25 yrs | Cheapest; may void shed warranty; not for humid climates |
+| Deck Blocks / Skids | $100–$400 | Small sheds, flat ground, temporary | 15–25 yrs | Cheapest; may void warranty; not for humid climates |

 | Helical Piers | $800–$2,500 | Sloped lots, frost-prone climates | 50+ yrs | Required in some frost-heave areas |